Rjdrenth/nicegui-azure-entra-auth/README.md

 solution to an Azure Web App did not work, as it blocked NiceGUI's websocket communication.
 This meant I had to resort to adding the authentication flow to the application myself.
 No doubt this method, the method I came up with, is not the best method.
 I am open to suggestions and improving it.

-This is not a full-fledged repository with proper documentation, it is a bare-minimum effort to hopefully help someone else achieve the same.
-Nevertheless, provided you jumped through all the regular hoops to register an application in Entra and provided the necessary values in the
-[/.env](/.env.template) file, the example application is functional.
+This is not a full-fledged repository with proper documentation, it is a bare-minimum effort (with some unnecessary files from a project template) to hopefully help someone else achieve the same.
+Nevertheless, provided you jumped through all the regular hoops to register an application in Entra and provided the necessary values in the [/.env](/.env.template) file, the example application is functional.

 The example application itself can be found at [/nicegui_azure_entra_auth/minimal_nicegui_entra_auth_example.py](nicegui_azure_entra_auth/minimal_nicegui_entra_auth_example.py).